Calumpit: Philippine Revolution and Philippine-American War

-American Occupation and World War II
+American occupation and World War II

-Calumpit played an important role at the outbreak of the Second World War in the Pacific theater.
-The bridge of Calumpit, on the way to Bataan was demolished by the Engineering Battalion of the U.S., impeding movement of the Japanese forces on their way to Bataan.
-In January 1942, the Japanese Government occupied Calumpit for three years, during which many of the townsfolk died.
+Calumpit played an important role at the outbreak of the Second World War in the Pacific theatre.
+The bridge of Calumpit on the way to Bataan was demolished by the Engineering Battalion of the United States Army, to impede movement of the Imperial Japanese forces.
+In January 1942, the Japanese entered Calumpit as they began their occupation of the Philippines for three years, during which many died.

 In the middle of 1943, the first part of the USAFFE guerrilla was established under the leadership of Luis Macam, with most of the members from Calumpit.

 In June 1944, the 4th Battalion of the Del Pilar Regiment was established under the leadership of Major Francisco del Rosario.
 They continued fighting until the returned of the USAFFE under the leadership of General Douglas MacArthur.

-In January 1945, the combined Filipino and American troops arrived in the town, liberating it from Japanese control.
+In January 1945, combined Filipino and American troops arrived in the town, liberating it from Japanese control.

+Third republic

+On 18 November 1959, former mayor Fausto Carlos was convicted for the murder of suspected Hukbalahap rebel Artemio Mutuc at the municipal building 11 years prior and was sentenced to life in prison.